rabbitmq/rabbitmq-website/site/upgrade.md

 ### <a id="multiple-nodes-upgrade" class="anchor" /> [Upgrading Multiple Nodes](#multiple-nodes-upgrade)

 Depending on what versions are involved in an upgrade, RabbitMQ cluster *may* provide an opportunity to perform upgrades without cluster downtime using a procedure known as rolling upgrade.
+A rolling upgrade is when nodes are stopped, upgraded and restarted one-by-one, with the rest of the cluster still running while each node being upgraded.

-During a rolling upgrade is when nodes are stopped, upgraded and restarted one-by-one, with the rest of the cluster still running while each node being upgraded.
+If rolling upgrades are not possible, the entire cluster should be stopped, then restarted.
+This is referred to as the full stop upgrade.

-It is important to let the node being upgraded to fully start and sync all data from its peers before proceeding to upgrade the next one.
+About mirrored queues, before you stop a node, you must ensure that all queues master it holds have at least one synchronized queue slave.

 Client (application) connections will be dropped when each node stops.
 Applications need to be prepared to handle this and reconnect.

-During a rolling upgrade connections and queues will be rebalanced.
-This will put more load on the broker.
-This can impact performance and stability of the cluster.
-It's not recommended to perform rolling upgrades under high load.
+#### <a id="rolling-upgrades" class="anchor" /> [Rolling Upgrades](#rolling-upgrades)

-#### <a id="rolling-upgrades-version-limitations" class="anchor" /> [Version Limitations For Rolling Upgrades](#rolling-upgrades-version-limitations)
+##### <a id="rolling-upgrades-version-limitations" class="anchor" /> [Version limitations](#rolling-upgrades-version-limitations)

 Rolling upgrades are possible only between some RabbitMQ and Erlang versions.